Edgar-Donk/frothy-brew/docs/colour_picker/adding_alpha_result.rst

       - White
       - Black

-Bare in mind that PPM cannot have an alpha component, so the array manipulation has to replicate the effect of having an alpha component.
+Bear in mind that PPM cannot have an alpha component, so the array manipulation has to replicate the effect of having an alpha component.
 This means that we have to have a strong showing of the chequer at the gradient white end, whilst we want a weak chequer showing at the coloured end of the